About Our Staff

 marketing.
 She also oversees the development of resources and publications as well as the provision of technical assistance.

-Prior to joining AEquitas, Ms. Mathews served as the Executive Assistant to the Director of the U.S. Department of
+Christina co-founded AEquitas in 2009 and prior to that served as the Executive Assistant to the Director of the U.S. Department of

-Justice, Office on

-Violence Against Women (OVW).
-She worked on special projects for the Director including conducting research and preparing briefing materials for
+Justice, Office on Violence Against Women (OVW).
+She worked on special projects for the Director including conducting research and preparing

-In 2002, Ms. Mathews began her career at the National Advocacy Center in Columbia, South Carolina with the National District Attorneys
+In 2002, Christina began her career at the National Advocacy Center in Columbia, South Carolina with the National District Attorneys

-research and technical assistance division of NDAA in Washington, DC.
-As a Project Coordinator at NDAA/APRI she managed a variety of grant-funded projects,
+the research and technical assistance division of NDAA in Washington, DC.
+As a Project Coordinator at NDAA/APRI she managed a variety

 Teresa M. Garvey